martin-hughes/azalea_libc/Porting Status.md

 - Thread IDs are always set to zero.
 - There are a whole load of warnings generated.
 - File mode flags are basically unsupported.
 - mmap only maps, it doesn't look at any of the flags or other nice features.
+It also can't memory map files!

 ## Minor deficiencies